All Episodes

 I mean, this is kind of hornbook.

-Uh and pass a law which is either signed into law by the President or you override a presidential veto.
+Well, the Congress says to the president, you got to get out and pass a law which is either signed into law by the president or you override a presidential veto.

 Why wouldn't he have to follow that law?

-There were, for example, lawsuits concerning the legality of the war in Vietnam, uh, various efforts, and certainly the arguments would be made on the other side about the president's authority, and that may well come before the court.
+There were, for example, lawsuits concerning the legality of the war in Vietnam, various efforts, and certainly the arguments would be made on the other side about the president's authority, and that may well come before the court.

-Uh I think the bait here, uh, in i i in addition to Leahy attempting to get Roberts to confirm, or commit rather, to one side of the question.
+I think the bait here, in addition to Leahy attempting to get Roberts to confirm, or commit rather, to one side of the question, the bait here is to get him drawn into a discussion of just what powers the commander-in-chief has.

-I mean, the Constitution clearly says that the President is the commander-in-chief and is in charge of such decisions, and Congress can't do this with legislation and so forth.
+I mean, the Constitution clearly says that the President is the Commander-in-Chief and is in charge of such decisions, and Congress can't do this with legislation and so forth.

 This is it.